Tesla Automation: History

 In April 2017, founder Klaus Grohmann left the company due to a dispute with Tesla CEO Elon Musk.
 Musk demanded the company halt production for competitors, such as BMW and Daimler AG, to focus on the Model 3.

+In early 2025, the subsidiary agreed to acquire 300 employees and some of the assets of Manz, a battery production equipment maker in Reutlingen.

+Union issues

-By discontinuing business relations with all customers except Tesla, the company's union was concerned with wage levels and with jobs in the long term if electric cars did not have the expected success.
+By discontinuing business relations with all customers except Tesla, the company's trade union was concerned with wage levels and with jobs in the long term if electric cars did not have the expected success.
 Tesla then offered Grohmann employees a raise of 150 euros per month and employee stock options worth $10,000 with a payout over the following four years, as well as a one-time cash payment of 1000 euros.
-Tesla did not comment on the required collective agreement.
+Tesla did not comment on the works agreement.
 In October 2017, the company agreed with union representatives on a competitive pay structure.
 According to the chairman of the works council, the future remuneration was at the level of the collective agreement valid for the industry.